NOTE: The call text is updated on May 15th

 - Implementation of results

 The partners must account for the specific and preferably quantitative value creation of the project.
-Value creation should not be understood as just monetary value, but may also be e.g. increased quality of life, cleaner environment, etc. It is the applicant's responsibility to account for the different types of value creation.
+Value creation should not be understood as just monetary value, but may also be e.g. increased quality of life, cleaner environment, contribution to CO2-reduction, etc. It is the applicant's responsibility to account for the different types of specific value creation.

-From IFD's side, great emphasis will be the potential of the project to create measurable value for Denmark and the Danish society.
-The project potential must be significant and result in new solutions or products, e.g. by development and use of new unconventional business models, methods, smart regulations, etc.
+From IFD's side, great emphasis will be on the potential of the project to create measurable value for Denmark and the Danish society.
+The project potential must be significant and result in new solutions or products, e.g. by development and use of new unconventional business models, methods, contribution to better regulations, etc.

-Likewise, it will be emphasised that the project's beneficiaries/end-users and core stakeholders contribute to the formation of the project, participate in the project or are otherwise directly involved in the project, e.g. through investments.
+Finally, it is weighted that the project's beneficiaries/end-users and core stakeholders contribute to the formation of the project, participate in the project or are otherwise directly involved in the project, e.g. through investments.

-In addition to the above assessment criteria, reference is made to “Guidelines for Grand Solutions”.
-Allocation of funds will be made on the basis of the 2019 Finance Act.
+In addition to the above assessment criteria, reference is made to “Guidelines for Grand Solutions” (published 12 December 2019).
+Allocation of funds will be made on the basis of the “2020 Finance Act” and the “2020 Agreement on Allocation of the Research Reserve”.

-Selected projects are invited to interviews taking place in October 2019.
-Applications not invited for interviews and thereby rejected will be notified at the end of September.
-Final decision on the application is notified at the end of November 2019 with project start in Q1 2020.
+Selected projects are invited to interviews taking place in November 2020.
+Applications not invited for interviews and thereby rejected will be notified in October.
+Final decision on the application is notified in December 2020 with project start in Q1 2021.

 Scientific Officer Peter Aadal Nielsen